Ben-Joan/Logistics-Transportation-Analysis/README.md

  - Most bookings are within shorter distances (i e 0 - 500km), followed by longer distance (2000+km).
 But delays persist across all ranges, most occurring at the 0-500km category.
  - Delivery time increases with distance but delay does not increase at the same rate, especially at shorter distances (0-500km) which shows very poor time efficiency.
 Time efficiency shows the percentage of delivery time that is actually spent on transit.
 The very poor time efficiency at shorter distance *(11%)* indicates a severe problem which might possibly be from poor scheduling, traffic congestion or vehicle inefficiency due to high shipment volume within this distance.

+**High Delay Impact:**
+ - Bangalore Rural, Karnataka >> Koppal, Karnataka & Jaipur, Rajasthan>> Jhunjhunun, Rajasthan are the top route with a very high delay, especially since they're moving within short distance with small shipment.
+ - 40 FT 3XL Trailer and 40FT Multi Axle Vehicles are traveling within shorter distance but have high delay rate, therefore needs to be assessed properly for better fleet management.
+ - The top drivers with very high delay and poor efficiency are also identified.

+**GPS Provider Analysis**
+ Consent Track Gps provider being the top tracker managing more than 50% of total shipments had a very low performance in providing a routing optimization algorithm for shipments.
+Also, most shipments with high delay impact were managed by consent track.

 Check out the [Online Dashboard](https://app.powerbi.com/view?r=eyJrIjoiNmQxZTk1OGQtZjMzMi00YzgyLWI4YWYtMWM0MzI2NzhkYjUxIiwidCI6IjczMDc4ZWNkLWYzM2UtNDQxYy05ODYyLWVhZDdjNjFhNGU4MiJ9)